priscillaoclark/mit-mcp-hackathon/README.md

 - Python 3.8 or higher
 - pip (Python package manager)
-- (Optional) regulations.gov API key for full access to the regulations.gov API
+- (Required) regulations.gov API key for full access to the regulations.gov API
-- (Optional) WeatherAPI.com API key for production use of the weather service
+- (Required) WeatherAPI.com API key for production use of the weather service

 ## Installation

 ### Regulations.gov MCP Server

 1. Navigate to the regulations_mcp directory:

    ```
    cd regulations_mcp
    ```

 2. Install the required dependencies:

    ```
    pip install -r requirements.txt
    ```

-3. (Optional) Set up your regulations.gov API key in a `.env` file or environment variable:
+3. (Required) Set up your regulations.gov API key in a `.env` file or environment variable:
    ```
    REGULATIONS_GOV_API_KEY=your_api_key_here
    ```